National Capitol DX Association's

 be a considerable jump in what you pay in postage because the shape

 or "flat" class regardless of weight.
-For 24 cards or more, you could
+For 24 cards or

-pay well over $1.00.
-Some shipments may even be considered parcels
+more, you could pay well over $1.00.
+Some shipments may

-which would add another 33 cents to the cost of each envelope.
+even be considered parcels which would add another 63 cents to the

 If you expect to receive large numbers of cards on a regular basis,

-please contact the bureau manager at k3zo@arrl.net or send us a letter about
+please contact the bureau manager at

 this to see if we can work out with you a more economical way for you